National Library of Kosovo: 1989–1999

-In 1989, Kosovo's status as an autonomous region of Serbia was revoked, tens of thousands of Kosovo Albanians working in the public sector lost their jobs, and Albanian students were prohibited from taking courses in the Albanian language.
-For public and private libraries in Kosovo, this was a time when many library collections were burned and destroyed.
+In 1989, the status of Kosovo as an autonomous region of Serbia was revoked, tens of thousands of Kosovo Albanians working in the public sector lost their jobs, and Albanian students could not attend university courses in Albanian language anymore.
+For public and private libraries in Kosovo, the 1998-1999 period was a time when many library collections were burned and destroyed.

 The library was subsequently used to house a large number of refugees from Bosnia-Herzegovina and Croatia who had fled their countries due to the Yugoslav Wars.
 After NATO's occupation of Kosovo in June 1999, it was revealed that the Yugoslav Army had used the library as a command-and-control centre.
 The materials inside had been stolen, reading room furniture smashed, and the card catalogue had been dumped in the basement.
 The library workers were kept out for a week while Kosovo Force (KFOR) peacekeeping troops checked the building for any hidden explosives.

 According to national and international organizations, about 100,000 Albanian-language books have been sent to the paper mill in Lipjan for pulping.
 Among those books were collections of national heritage, which explained the nation's origins and history.

 Reorganization

 After the war in Kosovo there was a great will and desire to reconstruct the library buildings and re-establish library services at all levels.
 This was done with the assistance of a special group of experts from UNESCO, the Council of Europe (CoE) and the International Federation of Library Associations and Institutions (IFLA).

 This special group of experts created different training programs like: Legislation and Administration, Mobile Library, Reconstruction, Book and Reading, Information Technology Professional Training and Development, Cultural Heritage, Children and Youth, Open Access Programme, Initiative Support, Twinning.

-During the years of reorganization the National Library of Kosovo has been aided by many institutions such as the US Embassy, OSCE, Zentralbibliothek Zürich, German Artist Initiatives, Raiffeisen Bank.
+During the years of reorganization the National Library of Kosovo has been aided by many institutions such as the US Embassy, OSCE, Zentralbibliothek Zürich, German Artist Initiatives, Raiffeisen Bank International.